Dragon Boat - Rowing since Remote Antiquity

 Hangzhou Xixi Dragon Boat Festival Day

-During the festival, every family likes to take part in the race.
-The important thing is not competing, but the festive mood.
-It is fun to watch with more than 10 strong paddlers in a small dragon boat and a lot of people fall into the shallow water.
-In the loud laughter, the competition becomes even more interesting.
+During the festival, every family wants to participate in the dragon boat races.
+The most important thing is not the competition itself but the festive atmosphere.
+It's hilarious to watch over ten sturdy oarsmen in a small dragon boat, and sometimes many people even fall into the shallow water.
+Amid the loud laughter, the competition becomes even more exciting.

 OR